Blue Orchid.

 For teams of 5 to 25 people.

 3 to 5 team interviews.
 One to two core workflows.
-A focused readiness report and a short list of systems worth building first.
+A focused audit report and a 30-day plan for the first system to build.

 Mid-market